greyhats13/99co-technical-test/README.md

 **Answer:**

+**Assumption**

-Let's assume that the production server is running in the public cloud AWS, database is using MySQL engine, and his client is using Linux or MacOs.
+Let's assume that the production server is
+- running in the public cloud AWS,
+- Database is managed Amazon RDS and running in port 3306,
+- and database engineer client is using Linux or MacOs,
+- Organization VPN IP range is 206.189.38.216/29
+- VPC CIDR 10.0.0.0/16, Public Subnet CIDR: 10.0.0.0/24, Private Subnet: 10.0.1.0/24
-We must setup the environment as secure as possible.
+- We must setup the environment as secure as possible.
+Server B will act as Bastion host and it will be placed in public subnet that is routed to the internet gateway
-Server B will act as Bastion host and it will be placed in public subnet that is routed to the internet gateway.
-Server A itslef will be placed in private subnet that will be routed to NAT gateway, and NAT gateway itself is routed to the internet gateway.
+- Server A itslef will be placed in private subnet that will be routed to NAT gateway, and NAT gateway itself is routed to the internet gateway.
 So server A can't be accessed outside, but can perform update/patch to the internet.
-Server A production will be secured in transit and at rest.
+- Server A must be secured as possible.

 The proposed solution based on assumption is depicted below.
 <p align="center">
   <img src="img/database.svg" alt="database">